• Skip to primary navigation

 Filed Under: Children & Family, Community Engagement, Intergenerational Tagged With: community, families, movies, reading, summer

 Gail Jackins grew up in Northern Maine, so her friends refer to her as a Mainiac.
 She has a B.S. from the University of Maine at Orono and an M.Ed from Boston College.
-Gail is the Family Minister at St. Cuthbert Episcopal Church in Houston, Texas.
-Gail is the Parish Administrator at St. Mary's Episcopal Church in Cypress Texas, and lives in Houston
+She loves Jello, red Jello is her favorite!
+Gail is the Parish Administrator at St. Mary's Episcopal Church in Cypress Texas, and lives in Houston.

 Reader Interactions